Société de transport de Montréal: Opus

 Costs to the STM related to the project were approximately CA$138 million, compared to the original estimated cost of some $100 million.
 The project was originally supposed to be implemented in 2006.
-In 2019, the STM announced plans to introduce improved OPUS card readers on buses beginning in 2020 in order to enable all-door boarding and debit card payment.
+In 2019, the STM announced plans to introduce improved Opus card readers on buses beginning in 2020 in order to enable all-door boarding and debit card payment.

 Schedules and route information

 Each stop on each route is assigned a number and some of these systems require a user to know the number.

 In 2017 the STM introduced "iBus", a real-time GPS tracking system.
 It includes electronic signs inside buses showing the estimated time of arrival at upcoming stops and the busiest bus stops have electronic signs showing the estimated time of arrival of the next bus.

-All 68 Metro stations are equipped with the MétroVision information screens which displays advertising, news headlines and weather information from RDI and MétéoMédia, as well as STM-specific information regarding service changes, service delays and information pertaining to using the system.
+All 68 Metro stations are equipped with the MétroVision information screens which displays advertising, news headlines and weather information from MétéoMédia, as well as STM-specific information regarding service changes, service delays and information pertaining to using the system.